Here are some of the most common excuses smokers use to avoid quitting – and why they are false!

 The damage is already done

 If you’ve been smoking for years and years, it’s easy to feel that it’s too late for you to quit.
 But no matter how long you’ve been smoking, quitting has major short- and long-term benefits.
-Within 12 hours, the carbon monoxide level in your blood returns to normal; after five days, most of the nicotine is out of your system; after a month, you'll probably notice your skin is looking better; and when you've clocked up three months smoke-free, your lung function begins to improve.2 After 10 years, your risk of lung cancer is almost halved and after 15 years, your risk of heart attack and stroke is almost the same as someone who has never smoked.2 Amazing!
+Within 12 hours, the carbon monoxide level in your blood returns to normal; after five days, most of the nicotine is out of your system; after only a day, you have more oxygen in your bloodstream; and once you’ve clocked upafter a month smoke-free, you'll probably notice your skin is looking better; and when you've clocked up three months smoke-free, your lung function begins to improve.your blood pressure will have returned to normal and your immune system is recovering.2 After 10 years, your risk of lung cancer is almost halved and after 15 years, your risk of heart attack and stroke is almost the same as someone who has never smoked.2 Amazing!

 I won’t be able to relax